tc39/notes/es7/2015-11/nov-17.md

 BT: stage  0?

-… [yup]
+... [yup]

-BT: FYI: twitter poll indicated, people are upset about this…
+BT: FYI: twitter poll indicated, people are upset about this...

-BT: Next feature, Named Capture groups `(?<name>)…`
+BT: Next feature, Named Capture groups `(?<name>)...`

 BT: result.matches { name: value, otherName: value} vs merging with result.

 WH: Would prefer that named captures capture only using named properties but not also duplicate them under both numbers and names.

-YK: May be easier to refactor because adding a name doesn’t shift numbers of following captures.
+YK: May be easier to refactor because adding a name doesn't shift numbers of following captures.

-WH: That’s nothing new.
+WH: That's nothing new.
 You do this all the time in existig regexps when inserting a new capture into the middle of the regexp.

 WH: Easier to refactor with named captures that do not alias to numeric properties and introduce new numbers.
 Can insert and delete those without affecting numbering of other captures.
-That’s the same simplicity and advantage that ?: provides.
+That's the same simplicity and advantage that ?: provides.

 MM: what can appear in the `<>`